Dragonmystic707/exalted-reincarnated/docs/System/Antagonists.md

 </tr>
 <tr class="even">
 <td>3</td>
 <td>The median DV, what will often be a noticeable, but not insurmountable challenge.
-Most enemies should hover aound DV 3.</td>
+Most enemies should hover around DV 3.</td>
 </tr>
 <tr class="odd">
 <td><p><strong>Note</strong>: Any Enemy with DV 4 or higher should have their Soak and Evasion tracked separately—they will often be wearing armor to boost their DV.</p>